eadf/boostvoronoi.rs/README.md

 let mut vb = VoronoiBuilder::<I1, F1, I2, F2>::new();

 // you will have to keep track of the input geometry. it will be referenced as
-// input geometry index in the output. vb.with_vertices(p.iter()).expect("test");
+// input geometry indices in the output. vb.with_vertices(p.iter()).expect("test");
 vb.with_segments(s.iter()).expect("test");